rajinipreethajohn/QuickSketch/README.md

 OpenCV provides a vast collection of functions that can be used to process and analyze images, videos, and live streams.
 It supports various programming languages, including C++, Python, Java, and MATLAB, and runs on different platforms, including Windows, Linux, macOS, iOS, and Android.

+OpenCV (cv2) works with NumPy arrays.
+NumPy is a Python library for numerical computing, and it provides a convenient way to store and manipulate multi-dimensional arrays of data.

 In Python, OpenCV can be used to perform a wide range of tasks, including image and video processing, object detection and recognition, face detection and recognition, feature extraction and matching, camera calibration, and more.
 It provides a simple and intuitive interface to perform complex image and video processing operations with just a few lines of code.
 Here in our project we will use just a few lines of code to convert an image to a sketch on the fly.

 Steps involved: